Actionable Insights

 Opportunities & Constraints

 Asset size shapes the investment opportunity set in ways that are rarely explained plainly.
-The table below maps what is genuinely accessible at each tier — and what the practical constraints are.
-This is not a statement about the quality or ambition of any organization.
-It is a statement about how markets and managers are structured.
-Use it to calibrate, not to apologize.
+The following maps what is genuinely accessible at each tier alongside the practical constraints.
+This is not a statement about the quality of any organization, simply how markets and managers are essentially structured.

 Opportunity / Vehicle Sub-$5M $5M – $25M $25M – $50M $50M+